AaronBoutt/f23_turtlebot_parking/README.md

      ** If so then park using arcs, else continue searching.

-We may also make the parking slot fixed so that the robot will not have to search for the spot
+We may also make the parking slot fixed so that the robot will not have to search for the spot I had started testing some stuff on another repo but decided to use this old one since it is cleaner.